-Credit: 1.0 credit (0.5 per semester)

-Length: Two semesters (yearlong)

-Prerequisites: Enrollment is determined by the IEP.
+Length: Two semesters (yearlong) Prerequisites: Enrollment is determined by the IEP.

-Other: May be repeated as needed.

-For students attending Life Skills programs.
-Based on individual goals and objectives, students develop basic reading, writing, and math skills required in daily life tasks.
+For students attending Life Skills programs, this course is based on individual goals and objectives, students develop basic reading, writing, and math skills required in daily life tasks.

 Adaptive Community Access 021STS